-After the ball, Bogart takes Tara’s unpicked cherry, ignites her womanhood, releasing her from her childhood shackles and awakens the angry woman who has been imprisoned by her parent’s outrageous neglect, lack of love, severe dysfunction and by the self loathing of her own body.
+After the ball, Bogart takes Tara’s unpicked cherry, ignites her womanhood, releasing her from her childhood shackles, and awakens the angry woman who has been imprisoned by her parent’s outrageous neglect, lack of love, severe dysfunction, and self-loathing of her own body.

 Bogart asks her, “Don’t you believe in the fall of the American Empire…Rome?…American Imperialism is YOUR dream.”
 Bogart Peter Stuyvesant, doesn’t hate poor Hindus, or starving Europeans, “they’re not like us, they’re not Americans.”
 Americans depress him.

 As Bogart manipulates Tara with nefarious intent.
 Tara is insulated from the world.
-Left to grow up by herself she was surrounded by maids and waiters, and exhibits an eating disorder as well as revealing herself as a cutter.
+Left to grow up by herself she was surrounded by maids and waiters and exhibited an eating disorder as well as revealing herself as a cutter.
 Cutting was not even a topic of discussion in the 60s.

 So along comes this dark prince, the protagonist Bogart who awakens the sleeping beast in Tara Nicole, and what unfolds is a horrific fairytale set in an opulent, decadent world that starts to implode in on itself.
 The sins of the mother and father come home to exact revenge…

-The film is also comprised of a few singers from that time period, Lou Rawls, Holly Near, and Jordan Christopher who’s band The Wild Ones, actually introduced the song Wild Thing, written by John Voight’s brother Chip Taylor.
-Ultimately it made millions for the group The Troggs, and would be adopted by the legendary Jimmy Hendrix.
+The film is also comprised of a few singers from that time period, Lou Rawls, Holly Near, and Jordan Christopher whose band The Wild Ones, actually introduced the song Wild Thing, written by John Voight’s brother Chip Taylor.
+Ultimately it made millions for the group The Troggs and would be adopted by the legendary Jimmy Hendrix.

 The film also showcases some great music by writers Barry Mann and Cynthia Weil.

-Even the incidental music fit the underlying nightmarish tenor of the film, using music box chimes as part of the soundtrack, creating a sickeningly disorganized fairy tale like ambiance, that is a very disturbing companion to the visually splintered narrative.
+Even the incidental music fits the underlying nightmarish tenor of the film, using music box chimes as part of the soundtrack, creating a sickeningly disorganized fairy tale-like ambiance, that is a very disturbing companion to the visually splintered narrative.